Blake-Madden/tinyexpr-plusplus/README.md

 TinyExpr++ is a very small recursive descent parser and evaluation engine for math expressions.
-It's handy when you want to add the ability to evaluation math expressions at runtime without adding a bunch of cruft to you project.
+It's handy when you want to add the ability to evaluation math expressions at runtime without adding a bunch of cruft to your project.

 In addition to the standard math operators and precedence, TinyExpr++ also supports the standard C math functions and runtime binding of variables.